barjo/atmosphere-osgi/README.md

 Info
 -------
 The current version supports properly the sse and long-polling transport with any HttpService.
-I plan to add the websocket support working with the grizzly HttpService (version > 2.9) and the apche Felix jetty HttpService (version > 2.2).
+I plan to add the websocket support working with the grizzly HttpService (version > 2.9) and the apache Felix jetty HttpService (version > 2.2).

 Usage
 -----